Optometrists held about 41,400 jobs in 2021. The largest employers of optometrists were as follows:

 Speaking skills.
 Optometrists must be able to clearly explain eyecare instructions to their patients, as well as answer patients’ questions.

-The median annual wage for optometrists was $97,820 in May 2012.
+The median annual wage for optometrists was $124,300 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $52,590, and the top 10 percent earned more than $184,530.
+The lowest 10 percent earned less than $61,590, and the highest 10 percent earned more than $192,390.

 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients’ needs.

-Employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 8,100 new jobs over the 10-year period.
+Employment of optometrists is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.

-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
-As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for optometrists.
+As people age, they become more susceptible to developing diseases that impair vision, such as cataracts and macular degeneration, and will need vision care.

 For more information about optometry, visit